kaifishr/kaifishr.github.io/_posts/2019-01-01-train-a-simple-classifier-using-a-genetic-algorithm.md

 The results showed that simple classification tasks can be solved to a certain degree with genetic optimization.
 Despite the fact that the accuracy of the model is far from state-of-the-art, after all, the results are not that bad for a genetic optimizer and a light weight model that consists of only 7850 weights.
 It is worth mentioning that logistic regression models that were trained using a gradient descent optimizer achieved similar results (see [here][mnist-benchmarks] and [here][fashion-mnist-benchmarks]).
 These models achieved a test accuracy of about 91% and 84% for the MNIST and the Fashion-MNIST dataset, respectively.

-The visualization of the weights in the course of 100 epochs reveals, how the models evolved and that they learned to give greater weight to important/ more unqiue features of the individual classes in order to distinguish them from other classes.
-It is very exciting to see that this (intelligent) beheaviour results from such a simple set of rules.
+The visualization of the weights in the course of 100 epochs reveals, how the models evolved and that they learned to give greater weight to important and more unqiue features of the individual classes in order to distinguish them from other classes.
+It is exciting to see that this smart behaviour results from such a simple set of rules.

 ## Conclusion